LibreTactile/.github/docs/contributing.md

 ### R&D

-1. Building projects and sharing your progress/issues/insights.
+1. [Building](https://github.com/LibreTactile/.github/tree/main/profile#build-it-yourself) our projects and sharing your progress/issues/insights.
 1. Improving the hardware (tactile technology, interface design, etc.)  or software (plugins for JAWS/NVDA, Unity3d, audiobook readers, IDEs, etc.).
    > Check out the [R&D document](/docs/R-and-D.MD) to understand our development approach, and the direction of current and future projects.